Keeping up with SEO can be a struggle.

 Below is a list of 15 SEO podcasts that are helping to keep the SEO community up to date and on our toes.

-Formerly known as Marketing Nerds, Search Engine Nerds has more than 100 podcasts which can be accessed either on iTunes, Android, or on the SEJ website.
+Formerly known as Marketing Nerds and Search Engine Nerds, the Search Engine Journal has more than 150 podcasts which can be accessed either on iTunes, Android, or on the SEJ website.
 The topics and flavor of the news-style podcasts mirror that of the Search Engine Journal written content.

 Host: Erin Sparks